 Encourage Your Child to Use Educational Apps

 Not all apps are created the same.
 If your child is spending hours watching videos, movies, or playing games, then your child isn’t gaining anything from it.
 Apps such as Learn It 2 Earn It, is a great parental control software, that allows your child to earn screen time for using educational apps.
 There are other apps that are similar and encourage your child to spend time reading or using educational apps.

 With the pandemic, educators have noticed that kids were struggling more this year than before.
 The best way to help your child retain the information that they have learned during the previous school year is to spend a minimum of 20 to 30 minutes reading and using educational apps that support concepts that they were learning before summer break.

 Plan Summer Events

 During the school year, kids tend to stay busier with after-school activities and sports that keep them from spending hours staring at a screen.
-Do plan summer events such as sports workshops, girl or boy scout camp, enroll them in a online class, volunteer at the food bank or homeless shelter, go on a family vacation, or other screen-free activities.
+Do plan summer events such as sports workshops, go to girl or boy scout camp, enroll them in an online class, volunteer at the food bank or homeless shelter, go on a family vacation, or do other screen-free activities.
 Keeping them busy will reduce their screen time.

 Be a Good Role Model

 Kids model the same behavior as their parents so if you are cutting their screen time, challenge yourself to do the same.
 I get that cutting off your cell phone or checking your work email at home is sometimes necessary.
 But if you catch yourself playing an hour’s worth of games on your phone at night, you can either opt to read a book instead or put the phone away.